TosbackCgusBridge-Bot/CGUs-versions/Vimeo/Privacy Policy.md

 2\.
 Children's Privacy

-We do not knowingly collect information of persons who are under the minimum required ages specified herein.
-Residents of the European Union must be at least 16.
-Persons outside of the EU must be at least 13.
-Persons who are under 18 must obtain parental consent to use our services.
+We do not knowingly collect personal information from individuals who are under the minimum required ages specified herein.
+You must be at least 13 years old to create an account.
+If you reside in the European Union, you must be at least 16 years old or the age of majority in your jurisdiction, whichever is greater.
+Individuals under the applicable age may use our services only through a parent or legal guardian's account and with their involvement.
+If you are a parent or legal guardian who believes your child has provided personal information to Vimeo without your consent, you may ask us to delete such information by contacting us at privacy@vimeo.com.

 3\.
 Data We Collect About You